- Prof. Dr. oec. HSG Rudolf Minsch, Chefökonom / Stellvertretender Vorsitzender der Geschäftsleitung, Zürich

 Nadja Kolibacz, Studentin an der TU Berlin

-The Rules of Procedure of the Appeals Committee can be found here. (only available in German)
+The rules of procedure of the FIBAA Appeals and Complaints Committee can be found here.